 Ashley Goodwin Watson

-Ashley was introduced to the world of dance from a very young age and from there her passion and support for the artistry of dance has continued to grow and develop.
-She is a Prattville native and a graduate of Prattville High School.
-She is experienced in various levels and styles of pageantry, and cheerleading.
-Her love for the stage came after she put on her first sparkly costume and competed in front of a crowd.
-Shortly after graduation, Ashley found an additional creative outlet through cosmetology.
-She is a licensed and Alabama State Board certified Cosmetologist.
-Her creative exploration led her to study under and be influenced by several master stylists to various artists and performers.
-Ashley has been an entrepreneur and business owner from a very young age.
-It is her passion for the arts, drive, and determination that saw fit for her to take the guidance under her mentor and former instructor and educator Karen Jordan to become the owner of Centre for Performing Arts.
-Ashley executes of the studio Prodigy program.
-The program places students wishing to enter the world of professional dance in classes as assistant instructors to prepare them for future job opportunities and work experience in a structured studio environment.
+Ashley is the Owner/Director of Centre for Performing Arts.
+Her passion for the arts, drive, and determination made way for her to take the guidance under her mentor and former instructor and educator Karen Jordan to become the owner of Centre for Performing Arts in 2018.
+Ashley executes of the studio Prodigy program that places students wishing to enter the world of professional dance in classes as assistant instructors to prepare them for future job opportunities and work experience in a structured studio environment.
 Ashley oversees studio administrations and registrations for daily operations while teaching Centre’s handcrafted Tiny tots programs.
-She is a member of Alabama Dance Council, Dance USA, Performing Arts Alliance, and Dance Studio Owners Association.
+She is a member of Prattville Chamber of Commerce, Alabama Dance Council, Dance USA, Performing Arts Alliance, and Dance Studio Owners Association.
 She is also a board member for Miss Tri County.
 Ashley has continued her dance education with IDTS, and progressed her knowledge in creative movement with Discovery Dance, while persuing certifications with Intelledance Early Childhood Dance under Intelledance founder, Jessica Griffin.
-She is the wife of Tres Watson and the mother of two daughters.
-Ashley’s daughter’s, Tasley and Braelyn, teen and pre-teen ages, dance at Centre and are members of our competitive team.
-Ashley and her family attend and are actively involved in a local church where she is a member of the dream team and also serves on the church’s info/resource team.
-She possesses an acute attention to detail, a determination to never stop learning, and a passion to open doors until every child has had the opportunity to… just dance.
+She is the wife of Tres Watson and the mother of two daughters, Tasley and Braelyn, who dance at Centre and are members of our competitive team.
+She and her family attend and are actively involved in a local church in Prattville.
+Ashley possesses an acute attention to detail, a determination to never stop learning, and a passion to open doors until every child has had the opportunity to… just dance.

 Anna Walker Foshee